Anna Wilgren

-Anna Wilgren (born November 18, 1999) is an American professional ice hockey defender for PWHL Seattle of the Professional Women's Hockey League (PWHL).
-She previously played for the Montreal Victoire of the PWHL.
-She played college ice hockey at Minnesota State and Wisconsin.
+Anna Wilgren (born November 18, 1999) is an American professional ice hockey defender for the Seattle Torrent of the Professional Women's Hockey League (PWHL) and the United States women's national ice hockey team.
+She previously played for the Montreal Victoire, where she earned PWHL All-Rookie Team honors.
+She played college ice hockey at Minnesota State, where she was a former team captain, and played her graduate season at Wisconsin, helping the Badgers reach the 2024 NCAA Championship final.

+Wilgren was a two-time winner of the Molly Engstrom Award as Wisconsin's best defensive player during high school.
+She was invited to the 2022 U.S. Olympic Residency Program and made her senior national team debut at the 2025 IIHF Women's World Championship, winning a gold medal with Team USA.

 Early life

 Wilgren was born to Wayne and Karyn Wilgren, in Saint Paul, Minnesota, and raised in Hudson, Wisconsin.
 She attended Hudson High School where she played ice hockey for four years.
 During the 2016–17 season, in her junior year, she recorded 64 goals and 20 assists, leading the state of Wisconsin in goals.
 She was named the Molly Engstrom Award winner in 2017 and 2018, as the best defensive player in the state of Wisconsin.
 She finished as the all-time leading scorer in Hudson program history.
 She also played tennis and ran track and field for three years.
+In 2018, Wilgren's senior season, the Hudson girls hockey team advanced to the WIAA state championship game, where they lost in overtime to Appleton.
+It was the program's first state tournament appearance since 2006.